antoniomari/dit-editor/README.md

 After installing the package with `pip install -e .`, you can also run these scripts as commands: **`dit-run`** (equivalent to `python src/dit_edit/run.py`) and **`dit-run-benchmark`** (equivalent to `python src/dit_edit/run_on_benchmark.py`)

 Both scripts use `DitEditConfig` for configuration management, allowing you to easily adjust hyperparameters and settings, therefore sharing the following arguments:
 - `--tau-alpha`: Controls blending vs. subject consistency in the foreground injection.
-Higher values lead to more exploration, perhaps leading to better blending while loosing fidelity to the foreground.
+Higher values lead to more exploration, perhaps leading to better blending while losing fidelity to the foreground.
 - `--tau-beta`: Controls the strength of the background consistency.
-Higer values lead to more background consistency.
+Higher values lead to more background consistency.
 - `--timesteps`: Number of diffusion steps.
 The more steps, the more refined the output, but also the longer the processing time.
 - `--guidance-scale`: Guidance scale for the diffusion model.
 - `--seed`: Random seed for reproducibility.